Michael Wollin yahoo@mercurysw.com [SCRUMDEVELOPMENT]

 Steve

 Susan is a PMP ACP charged by V&V (QA) to streamline process.
-Steve is a
+Steve is a highly experienced PO.
+I am the departmentâs agile coach consultant.
+I donât know who Jon is. :)

 [not their real names]